Aspvpboss/Logisim-assembler/README.md

 --things to work on--

-fixing memory leaks for circular includes debug flags for assembler, aka print dump file or symbols macros stuff
+error checking for duplicate symbols in file debug flags for assembler, aka print dump file or symbols macros stuff